python/typeshed/CONTRIBUTING.md

 ### Incomplete stubs

 We accept partially annotated stubs, especially for larger packages.
-These need to follow the following guidelines:
+These should follow the following guidelines:

 * A package must include all public submodules, all public classes, functions and methods, and all other public fields.